 It is the free market that has invented convenience foods like fast food, and foods that have already been cooked so they only need to be reheated, along with junk foods and drinks made from natural ingredients like corn, wheat, and potatoes that, however, do not go bad even after weeks or months of exposure to the air.
 And yet, these kinds of foods are nutritionally less beneficial than the foods that our ancestors were eating for hundreds of thousands of years.
 This is another example of how the free market produces outcomes that are very far from being optimal.
 For who except dim-witted economists, along with the many people who believe their false pronouncements, would declare that a system that produces vast quantities of artificial foods and is able to get more and more of the world’s inhabitants to consume them, resulting in alarming increases in serious health problems like morbid obesity, diabetes, heart disease, and cancer, is ideal in any but a very narrow economic sense?

-In general, the more a food or drink is altered from its natural state – in other words, the greater is the human intervention between the Earth, from which all plant and animal products are ultimately derived, and the end product – the greater is the profit that can be derived from it.
+In general, the more a food or drink is altered from its natural state, the greater is the profit that can be derived from it.
 Conversely, as the amount of human modification of these foods increases, then generally the lower is its nutritional and health value.
-This is true of alcoholic beverages like beer, wine, and spirits, which are made from, but are less nutritious than, natural ingredients like wheat, rye, hops, grapes, potatoes, sugar cane, and corn, but it is also true of soft drinks, potato chips, chocolate bars, instant noodles, and sugary breakfast cereals.
+This is true of alcoholic beverages like beer, wine, and spirits, which are made from, but are less nutritious than, natural ingredients like wheat, rye, barley, grapes, potatoes, sugar cane, and corn, but it is also true of soft drinks, potato chips, chocolate bars, instant noodles, and sugary breakfast cereals.

 One of the paradoxes of this situation is that, as obesity has increased, the ideal image of human attractiveness has not changed to reflect this widespread physical change in people’s bodies.
 In a natural state of human society – which is very different from the extremely artificial urban and technologically-saturated societies in which more and more of the world’s human population lives – the most prevalent kind of person in a society would be the one that is found to be the most attractive by its members.
 Thus, in a society where obese people predominate, they would – or should – form the ideal of human attractiveness.
 That this has not happened is because, after they have stuffed their bodies with the artificial concoctions that are manufactured by the capitalist food and drink industries, these hapless and highly manipulated human beings, who think they are free but are more and more merely the obedient serfs of the global corporations that decide what they eat and drink, the things they buy, what they do with their time, and how they live their lives, then stuff their brains with the inane productions which are manufactured by the capitalist entertainment industry, in which they observe primarily slender or muscular people, but rarely fat people, unless they are there to make the viewers laugh.